dcloudio/hbuilderx-extension-docs/en/Tutorial/Language/vue-next.md

 # Vue3 Support
-> HBuilderX support vue3 and old version compatible with vue2. this means the enhancement support vue2 as well as vue3.
+> HBuilderX supports vue3 and is backward compatible with vue2.
+In other words, our previous enhancements to vue2 can still be used in vue3.
 See [Vue support](/Tutorial/Language/vue.md) for vue2 support.

 ## Vue3.x API Hint and Help

-The hint is more complete and accurate.
-IDE can't list all guessed words in hint.
-Hint shall give you the related and accurate words.
+The prompt must not only be comprehensive, but also accurate.
+Clear and credible.
 Better hint means code faster and more accurate.

-In addition to the perfect hints, a clear help description is on the right side of the code assistant.
-It clearly explaining the api, and also give a link of the vue official website.
-Direct you to the specified page of the vue official website.
+In addition to the perfect prompt, there are clear instructions on the right side of the code assistant.
+The api is explained clearly, and the link to the official website is attached.
+Click the link to jump to the specified page of the vue official website.

-Great reference.

 <img src="/static/snapshots/vue_next/1.jpg" style="zoom: 30%;border: 1px solid #eee;" />
 ## Composition API Support